Text Checking

 Bike makes undoing the previous autocorrect easy.

 Press the Delete key and the autocorrect is reversed.
-You can also use undo (
+You can also use undo (Command-z

 To show the text checking panel use Edit > Checking > Show Checking or use the Check Next or Check Previous commands.
 They also show the text checking panel.